AdamBusinessAnalyst/POS-Support-Call-Driver-Analysis/README.md

-Point of Sale Support Call Driver Analysis
+# Point of Sale Support Call Driver Analysis

-This project breaks down POS support ticket data to understand what’s driving the workload and how to reduce it.
-The analysis focuses on ticket volume, resolution times, and the issues that take the most effort.
-Everything is done using Python and SQL.
+This project analyzes POS support ticket data to understand what drives the workload and how to reduce it.
+The focus is on ticket volume, resolution times, and the issues that require the most effort.
+The work is done using Python and SQL.

+---

-- Project Goal:
+## Project Goal

-Identify the real causes behind high support volume and long handle times, then suggest practical steps to improve support efficiency.
+Identify the main causes of high support volume and long handle times, then provide practical steps to improve support efficiency.

-- What was found:
+---

+## What Was Found

-1. Hardware issues are the biggest bottleneck
+### **Hardware issues are the biggest bottleneck**

-Printer and card reader problems account for about half of all tickets and take three times longer to resolve compared to simple operational tasks.
-This is the biggest contributor to high AHT.
+Printer and card reader issues make up about **half of all tickets** and take **three times longer** to resolve than simple operational tasks.
+These drive most of the high AHT.

-2. Small requests add unnecessary load
+### **Small requests add unnecessary load**

-Menu changes, supply orders, and other quick fixes are low-complexity, but they show up in high volume and clutter the queue.
+Menu changes, supply orders, and other quick fixes are simple but appear in high volume, cluttering the queue.

-What can be improved:
-1. Reduce operational volume
+---

+## What Can Be Improved

+### **Reduce operational volume**
-Build a simple Self-Service Menu Manager where merchants can update menus and order supplies.
-This could deflect up to 30% of all tickets, letting agents focus on real technical issues.
+Create a simple **Self-Service Menu Manager** so merchants can update menus and order supplies themselves.
+This could deflect up to **30% of all tickets**, freeing agents for more technical issues.

-2. Cut hardware resolution time
+### **Cut hardware resolution time**

-Give the support agents tailored troubleshooting training specifically for printers and connectivity problems.
-Clearer decision trees can bring down time spent on these cases.
+Provide targeted troubleshooting training for **printers and connectivity issues**.
+Clearer decision trees will reduce the time agents spend on these cases.

+---

-🛠 Tech Used
+## Tech Used

-Python (Pandas)
+- Python (Pandas)

+---

-Code Summary
+## 💻 Code Summary

-The script does four things:
+The script performs four main tasks:

-Loads ticket data
+1. Loads ticket data

-Finds the most common issues
+2. Identifies the most common issues

-Calculates average resolution times
+3. Calculates average resolution times

-Highlights high-impact issues that are both frequent and slow to fix

-Here’s the main analysis logic:

-The core analysis is performed using Python and the pandas library.
+4. Highlights high-impact issues (high volume + long resolution time)

+Below is the core analysis logic written in Python using pandas.

 ```python
 import pandas as pd